 Grey as a neutral colour is a great way to bring colour into the kitchen in a subtle way, working with many styles and materials.
 It will pair with almost anything, contrasts beautifully with a darker shade, and makes a great canvas for other colours.
 Although regarded as a relaxed neutral, it can also add touches of excitement and drama to your kitchen.
-One of the surprising effects of grey, which we often think of as exclusively a cool colour, is how it can actually warm up a space, especially with greys that have a hint of brown.
+We often think of grey as exclusively a cool colour.
+But one of the surprising effects of grey is how it can actually warm up a space, especially greys that have a hint of brown.

 With a grey kitchen, you will be on-trend and your kitchen will be looking gorgeous for years to come – so let’s take a look at what your kitchen could look like!

 The reason grey cabinetry has been coming into vogue is that grey is such a fantastic all-purpose colour.
 It instantly conveys utility and chic.
 For example, dove grey countertops go beautifully with the powder grey kitchen walls and dove grey cabinets.
 A mix of grey tones looks simple yet stunning.